-- 9. Would a multi-discipline team be looked upon favorably?
+- need to be perfect or highly polished; it needs to be clear and submitted well before the proposal deadline so that you can act on the feedback you receive. - 7.
+Can we integrate partners from other institutions into our proposal?
+Maybe, but the specifics of the project are very important.
+Remember that Innovation Hub funding is intended to support residential education on Purdue's West Lafayette campus.
+Propagation to other campuses is interesting and useful, but it should not be the primary focus of the project.
+Send a one-page summary for feedback. - 8.
+Would a multi-disciplinary team be looked upon favorably?
 Yes, because Innovation Hub focuses on two issues: scaling, and transdisciplinary programs.
-You should think about how to scope your project and its team to fit within this funding opportunity in terms of resources, and send a one-page summary to begin the discussion. - 10.
+You should think about how to scope your project and its team to fit within this funding opportunity in terms of resources, and send a one-page summary to begin the discussion. - 9.
 My project idea has an experiential education component.
 Am I still eligible to apply to this program?
 Most likely.
-Send a one-page summary to innovation-hub@purdue.edu to initiate a discussion about the idea and potential paths forward. - 11.
+Send a one-page summary to innovation-hub@purdue.edu to initiate a discussion about the idea and potential paths forward. - 10.
 Can you give some examples of projects that Innovation Hub might support?
-Refer to slide 11 in the webinar slide deck for some general examples of topics of interest for this RFP.
-Projects situated within any of those areas are attractive for Innovation Hub investment.
-As always, submit a one-page summary for feedback on your idea. - 12.
+Refer to the RFP for general examples of projects that could be attractive for Innovation Hub investment.
+As always, submit a one-page summary for feedback on your idea. - 11.
 The stakeholders for my project are mainly (or exclusively) graduate students.
 Is it appropriate to apply for Innovation Hub funds?
 Maybe.
 Innovation Hub supports the Provost's stated goal of making Purdue the most innovative residential program among large research universities.
 As such, the main focus of Innovation Hub investment is undergraduate education.
-Projects that (for example) train graduate students to be better mentors to undergraduate students, or to support undergraduate research in some way, may be appropriate for Innovation Hub funding.
-Early in your development process, send a one-page summary to innovation-hub@purdue.edu for feedback. - 13.
-I have an idea that would benefit students in my program/department, but I suspect others on campus may have similar ideas (ex.: using VR technologies in large courses, or creating virtual labs).
+Projects that (for example) train graduate students to support undergraduate students using AI for teaching and learning may be appropriate for Innovation Hub funding.
+Early in your development process, send a one-page summary to innovation-hub@purdue.edu for feedback. - 12.
+I have an idea that would benefit students in my program/department, but I suspect others on campus may have similar ideas.
 How should I approach this?
+In what ways can I connect to others with similar interests?
 There are growing, diverse communities on campus who engage in this kind of work.
-Beyond this virtual lab example, there are many people experimenting with AI solution for education, ungrading, course-based undergraduate research experiences (CUREs), and many, many more.
-If you propose a stand-alone project, disconnected from the relevant wider communities, your proposal is very unlikely to be funded.
+You can contact us directly for networking advice and connections, engage with the Teaching and Learning Community of Practice (TLCoP), and/or confer with the Center for Instructional Excellence (CIE), for example.
+If you propose a stand-alone project, disconnected from the relevant wider communities, your proposal is less likely to be competitive for funding.
 Innovation Hub's goal is to enable such communities to grow and flourish by funding their work and connecting passionate educators from across campus through our network.
 Send a one-pager to innovation-hub@purdue.edu early in your idea generation process, and we will do everything we can to connect you to others within our network who share a passion for ideas in a similar area.